-- Ensure that the impacts our activities have or may have on the environment are assessed and communicated. - Ensure that relevant measures are taken into account when making business decisions, including application of the mitigation hierarchy (to avoid, minimise, restore and offset potential significant direct impacts in our projects), and the use of environmentally friendly technologies. - Contribute actively to efficient use of resources, carbon efficient operations and mitigation of negative impacts and enhancement of positive impacts on the natural environment. - Follow up and evaluate results and contribute to continual improvement.
+- Ensure that the impacts our activities have or may have on the environment are assessed and communicated. - Ensure that relevant measures are taken into account when making business decisions, including application of the mitigation hierarchy (to avoid, minimise, restore and offset potential significant direct impacts in our projects), and the use of environmentally friendly technologies. - Contribute actively to efficient use of resources, carbon efficient operations and mitigation of negative impacts and where appropriate, contribute to nature positive impacts. - Follow up and evaluate results and contribute to continual improvement.